“St John’s Wort”

 - TINCTURE: Take for at least 2 months for long-standing nervous tension leading to exhaustion.
 For childhood bedwetting, give 5-10 drops at night

 - WASH: Use infusion to bathe wounds, skin sores and bruises

 - FLOWER INFUSED OIL: Use on burns and muscle or joint inflammations – including tennis elbow, sciatica or neuralgia.
-Add lavender for burns & Yarrow oil for joint inflammations
+Add lavender for burns and Yarrow oil for joint inflammations

 - FLOWER CREAM: Use for localized nerve pains.
 Helps reduce breast engorgement during lactation.